Are you having a hard time comparing natural gas vs propane generators?

 However, this doesn’t mean that propane would be cheaper than natural gas.
 We’ll cover that later.

 Instead of focusing on the cost of propane and natural gas, I’ll talk about the cost-effectiveness of each.

 As we know already, propane generators are powered by a propane tank that needs to be refilled from time to time.

-Last but not the least, the purpose and location where you’re using the generator also comes into play when comparing propane and gas generators.
+Last but not least, the purpose and location where you’re using the generator also come into play when comparing natural gas vs propane generators.